 The fertilizer also contains 0.5% magnesium and 5% calcium which helps your fig tree get all the nourishment it needs for healthier plant growth.

-The Espoma fertilizer is an all-natural fertilizer that does not have any fillers and sludges.
+The Espoma fertilizer is an all-natural fertilizer with no fillers or sludges.
 This brand prides itself when it comes to zero raw substance waste.

-Espoma fertilizer also has low salts and also has zero risks of burning plants.
+Espoma fertilizer also has low salts and zero risks of burning plants.

 - It is listed in the CDFA